Green Grossular Garnets

 Andradite Garnet colors such as brown, red and yellow are likely due to Fe2+-Ti4+ and/or Fe2+-Fe3+ charge transfer processes, while yellowish green color in Andradite is the result of iron (Fe3+) and pure green or blue-green is due to chromium/vanadium.

 Among Grossular Garnets, rich green colors are primarily the result of chromium/vanadium, although iron (Fe3+) can contribute yellowish green color.
 Orange colors in Grossular Garnet are caused primarily by manganese (Mn2+) and possibly charge transfer involving manganese, while pink colors are caused by trivalent manganese (Mn3+).
 Iron (Fe3+) is often colorless (cryptic) in Grossulars, although charge transfer invovling iron may contribute to red and orange color.
 More research is needed to provide a more complete picture of color in Garnets.

 An Effective Tool and Method for Gem Identification

 Causes of Color

-Some gemologists (Manson/Stockton, Hanneman) have created new species names that represent hybrids such as Pyrope-Almandine and Pyrope-Spessartine, which refer to intermediate Garnets composed of two major species.
-These would have graph points located along the mid-section of a boundary line between two end members.
-GIA now regards these two hybrids as distinct species in addition to the 6 primary species.
+When attempting to name Garnets based on composition, some gemologists (Manson/Stockton, Hanneman) have created new species names that represent hybrid Garnets.
+Manson/Stockton proposed that we recognize Pyrope-Almandine and Pyrope-Spessartine as additional species of Garnets that are intermediate in composition between the two end-member species.
+These Garnets would have graph points located along the mid-section of a boundary line between two end members.
+GIA now regards these two hybrids as distinct species in addition to the 6 primary species of gem Garnets.

 51% Pyrope, 49% Almandine